 A high school diploma

-Or be currently enrolled as a junior or senior in a high school career/technical program in #early-childhood education
+Or be currently enrolled as a junior or senior in a high school career/technical program in #early-childhood education.
+If you are weighing timing, see When Is the Right Time to Earn Your CDA for guidance on aligning coursework, employment, and credential milestones.

 However, the core CDA process is the same for all states and is recognized across the U.S.